 Role of the Audit Committee:

-• Oversee the Company's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible
+1. Oversight of the Company's financial reporting process and the disclosure of its financial information to ensure that the financial statement is correct, sufficient and credible;

-• Approval of payment to Statutory Auditors for any other services rendered by them
+3. Approval of payment to statutory auditors for any other services rendered by the statutory auditors;

-• Reviewing, with the Management, the annual financial statements before submission to the Board for approval, with particular reference to:
+4. Reviewing, with the management, the annual financial statements and auditor's report thereon before submission to the Board for approval, with particular reference to:

-a) Matters required in the Director's Responsibility Statement to be included in the Board's Report in terms of Clause (2AA) of Section 217 of the Companies Act, 1956
+a) Matters required to be included in the Director's Responsibility Statement to be included in the Board's report in terms of clause (c) of sub-section 3 of section 134 of the Companies Act, 2013

 b) Changes, if any, in accounting policies and practices and reasons for the same